walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

             ```
 ````

-Notice how we've referenced `env.PLAN` from the [Github env context](https://docs.github.com/en/actions/learn-github-actions/contexts#env-context) and it's now inside of a diff code block.
+Notice how we've referenced `env.PLAN` from the [Github env context](https://docs.github.com/en/actions/learn-github-actions/contexts#env-context) and it's been place inside of a diff code block.

 Plan output will now appear on PRs without the "Refreshing state..." messages and with some nice colors to highlight important changes.